*Editor's note: This article was updated in September 2021 with new insights and information.

 Soundstripe audio library

-At the time of writing, Soundstripe has over 4,000 exclusive, royalty free songs.
-Our music team is adding a little over 200 new songs a month, and our library contains over 40 genres, from cinematic music to synthwave.
+At the time of writing, Soundstripe has over 6,000 exclusive, royalty free songs.
+Our music team is adding a little over 200 new songs a month, and our library contains over 20 genres, from go-to picks like cinematic music to niche things like industrial rock.

 To find a specific type of song, you can navigate our library using eleven different filters, like beats per minute (BPM), key, instrument, and mood.